aaron13100/404solution/README.md

 ## Changelog ##

+## Version 1.6.6 ## (April 20, 2017)
+* Improvement: Avoid logging redirects from exact slug matches missing only the trailing slash (avoid canonical redirects - let WordPress handle them).
+* Improvement: Remove the "force permalinks" option.
+That option is always on now.

 ## Version 1.6.5 ##
 * Improvement: Add 500 and "all" to the rows per page option to close issue #8 (Move ALL Captured 404 URLs to Trash).
 * FIX: Correct the "Redirects" tab display when the user clicks the link from the settings menu.